Counselling for Anxiety

 By Christina Radziejewski

-Anxiety is an emotion commonly experienced by many on a daily basis.
+Anxiety is an emotion experienced by millions on a daily basis.
 Some anxiety is useful when it moves us to act, such as when there is a tight deadline at work, or when a school assignment needs to be handed in.

 Small and manageable amounts of anxiety also help us to be better prepared, for example, in new situations such as visiting a city for the first time and not knowing where to go.
 A little preparation ahead of time by searching for maps and directions online, or asking someone who has been there before, can usually alleviate some of the anxiety.